-- 1. If tape covers the inverter cable where it exits the bezel, remove the tape. - 2.
-Use a black stick or flat-blade jeweler's screwdriver to disconnect the inverter cable from the inverter board.
+4. Use a black stick or flat-blade jeweler's screwdriver to disconnect the inverter cable from the inverter board.

-3. Install the replacement inverter cable and tape, and reassemble and test the computer.
+5. Install the replacement inverter cable and tape, and reassemble and test the computer.

+- Soft cloth

+- #0 Phillips screwdriver

-- Soft cloth - · Black stick (or other nonconductive nylon or plastic tool)
+- Black stick (or other nonconductive nylon or plastic tool)

+- · Jeweler's flat-blade screwdriver